MOBILE MAP STOPS 55 – 60

 58 – Columbus Regional Hospital

-In contrast to a typical, sterile hospital design, Robert A.M.
-Stern’s design for the hospital was inspired by a more friendly, hotel character and is specifically Midwestern in style, referencing Frank Lloyd Wright, as well as the Irwin House and First Christian Church.
+In contrast to a typical hospital design, Robert A.M.
+Stern’s design was inspired by a more friendly, hotel character and is specifically Midwestern in style, referencing Frank Lloyd Wright, as well as the Irwin House and First Christian Church.

 Warm beige brick and green clay-tile roofs create an exterior in harmony with the neighborhood and Columbus’ architectural heritage.
 Interior design, colors and furnishings emphasize comfort and convenience to minimize patient and family anxiety.